shutas/forty-jekyll-theme/projects.md

 				<header class="major">
 					<h3>University of Michigan's IEEE Website</h3>
 				</header>
 				<p>Previously as the Publicity Chair for IEEE Student Branch at the University of Michigan, I have worked on maintaining the organization's website.
-Similar to my personal website, I used <a href="https://jekyllrb.com/">Jekyll</a> to generate the pages.</p>
+Similar to my personal website, I used <a href="https://jekyllrb.com/" target="_blank">Jekyll</a> to generate the pages.</p>
-				<p>Link: <a href="http://ieee-umich.github.io/ieee-website/">IEEE Student Branch at the University of Michigan</a></p>
+				<p>Link: <a href="http://ieee-umich.github.io/ieee-website/" target="_blank">IEEE Student Branch at the University of Michigan</a></p>
                 <ul class="actions">
 					<li><a href="https://github.com/ieee-umich/ieee-website" class="button" target="_blank">Source Code</a></li>
 				</ul>